Kevin Roberts (businessman): Executive career (1987–96)

 In 1987, Roberts was appointed to the first "chief" role in his career, as president and CEO of Pepsi Cola, Canada.
-While at Pepsi Canada, Roberts notably executed a publicity stunt after a keynote speech to a group of Pepsi Canada employees, bottlers, and the media.
+While at Pepsi Canada, Roberts executed a publicity stunt after a keynote speech to a group of Pepsi Canada employees, bottlers, and the media.
 Roberts had a Coke vending machine rolled onto the stage while he was speaking.
 As he finished his speech, he reached down, picked up a machine gun, and blasted the Coke machine. "[Roberts] meticulously planned the spectacle, borrowing a gun from a squad of police officers and rigging the vending machine so that he had to fire only one blank to set off a dazzling rat-a-tat-tat."

-From 1989 to 1997, Roberts was director and chief operating officer (COO) of Lion Nathan.
+From 1989 to 1997, Roberts was director and chief operating officer (COO) of alcoholic drinks company Lion Nathan, based in New Zealand.

-CEO Worldwide (1997–2016)
+CEO of Saatchi & Saatchi (1997–2016)

-In 1997, Roberts was appointed the role of CEO of Saatchi & Saatchi.
+In 1997, Roberts was appointed to the role of CEO of Saatchi & Saatchi.
 In 1997, Saatchi & Saatchi was in "deep trouble, with morale at an all-time low."
 Roberts was advised to restructure the business drastically by bringing in his own people and moving current people around.
 Instead, Roberts brought in and moved nobody for two years.
-Against all odds, Roberts was able to get things in Saatchi & Saatchi moving again in one year.
-Roberts then started the process to make Saatchi & Saatchi into one of the best advertising agencies around the world.

 In September 2006, Saatchi & Saatchi won a US$430 million JC Penney contract because of the idea of lovemarks, invented and promoted by Roberts.

 In the 2013 Queen's Birthday Honours, Roberts was appointed a Companion of the New Zealand Order of Merit, for services to business and the community.

-On 30 July 2016, Roberts was placed on leave by Publicis Groupe, after an interview with Business Insider in the wake of controversial comments about gender diversity in advertising business, stating that "the fucking debate is all over.
+On 30 July 2016, Roberts was placed on leave by Publicis Groupe, after an interview with Business Insider in the wake of controversial comments about gender diversity in the advertising business, stating that "the fucking debate is all over.
 This is a diverse world, we are in a world where we need, like we’ve never needed before, integration, collaboration, connectivity, and creativity" and judging that women lacked ambition for top leadership roles.

 "It is for the gravity of these statements that Kevin Roberts has been asked to take a leave of absence from Publicis Groupe effective immediately", stated Groupe Chief Executive Maurice Lévy.
 Roberts resigned from his position on 3 August, with effect from 1 September 2016.